 - Elementary Education- Teacher candidates must choose the license they wish to obtain, by spring of their sophomore year.
 Elementary education majors all are licensed as elementary generalist (K-6).
-For candidates seeking this license, the subject matter requirements include special courses that include topics such as Math for Elementary Teachers, Literacy Block, Classroom Management and Conflict Resolution, World History, American History, The Exceptional Learner, and selected electives from the sciences, social sciences, and humanities.
+For candidates seeking this license, the subject matter requirements include special courses that include topics such as Number Sense for Elementary Teachers, Measurement for Elementary Teachers, Literacy Block, Classroom Management and Conflict Resolution, World History, American History, The Exceptional Learner, and selected electives from the sciences, social sciences, and humanities.
 All elementary teacher candidates are required under the Rules for Educator Preparation and Accountability (REPA) to meet additional requirements.
 At Manchester University these can be met by adding one of the following areas: Mild Intervention or English Learners licensure. - Secondary Education For teacher candidates seeking a secondary teaching license (grades 5-12), candidates meet or exceed the same requirements as the corresponding academic major.
 When an equivalent academic major is not offered, the DOE has permitted units to create programs to meet applicable teaching standards (i.e. English/Language Arts, and Life Science).
-Teaching content majors with Education 5-12 offered at Manchester University include: English/Language Arts, Mathematics, French, Spanish, Biology (Life Science), Chemistry, Physics, and History. - All-Grade Education All-grade standard teacher licensing programs are available at Manchester University in art, music, and physical education.
+Teaching content majors with Education 5-12 offered at Manchester University include: English/Language Arts, Spanish, Biology (Life Science), Biology-Chemistry, Chemistry, Human Performance, and History. - All-Grade Education All-grade standard teacher licensing programs are available at Manchester University in art and music.
 Coursework and field experiences are designed to prepare prospective all grade teachers to work with a wide variety of students in their areas of expertise in grades P-12.
 The programs follow the same guidelines for content as the secondary content areas.
-All grade teaching majors (P-12) may be done in Music (choral or instrumental), Physical Education, or Visual Arts.
+All grade teaching majors (P-12) may be done in Choral Music, Instrumental Music, or Visual Arts.